Kong/kong-apisecops-redhat/README.md

 **Konnect**

 Two Runtime Groups will be either created or at least checked that it exists - Default, and Dev.

 Each runtime group will be provisioned 1 runtime instance (also referred to as a Gateway, Dataplane, or Proxy), each one will be in their own namespace, kong-sandbox, and kong-dev.
 These Gateways are exposed via loadbalancers, and are where API Consumers can call the protected backend services.

 **Openshift Pipelines/Tekton**

-There are three tekton pipelines:
+Three tekton piplines will be run:

 1. **disputes-apispec-review pipeline** - will open a pr to push apispec to konnect-sandbox runtime group.
 2. **api-gateway-sandbox-pipeline** - review open prs on sandbox, execute governance tests, and api administration to the konnect sandbox runtime group.